Career Definition for a Quality Control Technician

 Quality control technicians must be meticulous in their work, skilled in quality processes and statistical techniques, and knowledgeable about measurement and test equipment (MT&E) and failure mode and effects analysis (FMEA) concepts, according to the ASQ.
 Attention to detail and an aptitude for working with data are pluses, and a solid grasp of the sciences, and basic engineering concepts is helpful.
 Because quality control technicians often work as part of an integrated team, excellent interpersonal and communication skills are also crucial.

-The BLS predicts a 5% decrease in industrial engineering technician positions between 2014 and 2024, and those with this career, which includes quality control technicians, enjoyed annual median earnings of $53,780 in 2015, though salaries depended on experience and industry.
+The BLS predicts a 1% increase in industrial engineering technician positions between 2016 and 2026, and those with this career, which includes quality control technicians, enjoyed annual median earnings of $55,460 in 2018, though salaries depended on experience and industry.
 Quality control technicians looking to advance their careers can pursue quality control engineering jobs with further education (a bachelor's or master's degree in engineering); however, opportunities for advancement are also plentiful through work experience.
 Some quality control technicians aim for more senior positions in quality control production management, while others look to become supervisors or lead inspection teams.

 Alternate Career Options

 Quality Control Inspector

 With a high school diploma or its equivalent in addition to on-the-job training, aspiring inspectors can enter this occupation.
 Quality control inspectors check materials and products for defects in workmanship, also looking for those that don't meet industry specifications.
-Little or no change in employment growth was forecast by the BLS from 2014-2024 for all inspectors, testers, sorters, samplers, and weighers - which includes quality control inspectors.
-These professions paid an annual median wage of $36,000 in 2015.
+An 11% decline in employment was forecast by the BLS from 2016-2026 for all inspectors, testers, sorters, samplers, and weighers - which includes quality control inspectors.
+These professions paid an annual median wage of $38,250 in 2018.

 These professionals earn bachelor's degrees in general engineering or industrial engineering technology, in addition to degrees in industrial, mechanical or manufacturing engineering.
 Their work entails discovering methods to streamline production processes and eliminate waste.
-The BLS revealed an annual median salary of $83,470 in 2015 for industrial engineers, and it projected a slower-than-average increase in jobs of 1% from 2014-2024.
+The BLS revealed an annual median salary of $87,040 in 2018 for industrial engineers, and it projected a faster-than-average increase in jobs of 10% from 2016-2026.